Ogoa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c
 Task 3
 This program contains a function that checks for the lowercase character.
 It returns 1 if the character is lowercase and 0 if otherwise.

+4-isalpha.c
+Task 4
+This program contains a function that checks for an alphabetic character.
+It returns 1 if the character is a letter - lowercase or uppercase - and 0 otherwise.